cwkhawand/cwkhawand/README.md

 ### Hi there 👋

-My name is Christopher Khawand.
-I'm a Lebanese programmer currently living in France and pursuing studies in engineering!
+I'm Christopher, a Lebanese programmer currently living in France and pursuing studies in engineering!
 - 🔭 I’m currently working on [GrowStocks](https://growstocks.xyz) and [Growtopia Tech](https://growtopia.tech).
 - ⚡ You can visit my portfolio by [clicking here](https://christopher.khawand.dev)!
 - 📫 You can reach me via christopher@khawand.dev